BenWibking/jaff/docs/getting-started/concepts.md

 # Basic Concepts

-This guide introduces the fundamental concepts you need to understand when working with JAFF.

 ## What is JAFF?

-**JAFF** (Just Another F-word Format) is a Python library for working with chemical reaction networks.
+**JAFF** (Just Another Fancy Format) is a Python library for working with chemical reaction networks.
 It provides tools to:

 - **Load** chemical reaction networks from various formats
 - **Analyze** network properties (species, reactions, elements)
 - **Generate** optimized code for rate calculations, ODEs, and Jacobians
-- **Export** networks to multiple programming languages (C, C++, Fortran, Python)
+- **Export** networks to multiple programming languages (C, C++, Fortran, Python and others)

-JAFF bridges the gap between chemical network databases and numerical simulations by automating code generation.
+The main aim of jaff is to provide a commone interface for all common chemical network formats and it doubles down as a code generator.

 ## Core Components